-If you are unsure about your family situation our Mediator can assist you with information or referral to legal advice.
+If you are unsure about your family situation’s suitability for family law mediation Northern Frontiers can assist you with information or referral to a family law lawyer.

-At Northern Frontiers we offer child-inclusive mediation services.
-When parents or care-providers disagree around childcare arrangements the Mediator may suggest engaging a Child Consultant.
-A Child Consultant is a professional who speaks privately with the child and enquires about his/her individual experience of family separation.
-Confidentiality is assured for the child, with the exception of a report to the Mediator.
-The Mediator uses the information contained in the report to guide/assist parties in their decision-making.
-For example, a child may report feeling sad or frightened at changeovers because his/her parents argue loudly.
-During the next mediation session the Mediator provides examples of conflict-free changeover arrangements that have been adopted by other separated families with positive outcomes.
-This type of intervention is helpful in ensuring parents are made aware of the impact of family separation on their child and are well-informed when making childcare arrangements The services of a Child Consultant may only be engaged with dual parental consent.
+At Northern Frontiers we offer child-inclusive family law mediation services.
+When parents or care-providers disagree as to what is in their child’s best interest, the Mediator may suggest engaging a Child Consultant.
+A Child Consultant is a professional who speaks privately with the child and enquires about his/her experience of family life.
+Child consultancy is not counselling - rather it is a way of giving children a voice in decisions that will impact them in some way.
+Confidentiality is assured for the child, with the exception of a report to the Mediator who uses that information to guide disputing parties in their decision-making.
+For example, a child may report feeling sad or frightened during change-overs because his/her parents argue loudly.
+This would prompt the Mediator to provide examples of conflict-free change-over arrangements that have been adopted by other families with positive outcomes.
+The Mediator would also provide information about the risk to children’s mental health and well-being when subject to ongoing parental conflict.
+A Child Consultant may only be engaged when there is dual parental consent.

 What information will I be provided with?

-Is what I say shared with anyone else?
+Is what I say in mediation shared with anyone else?

-All that you talk about during mediation will be held in confidence and is non-admissible as evidence in any court (exceptions apply).
-If you indicate a threat to someone's safety or the commission of serious criminal activity the Mediator may be required to notify the relevant authority and in so doing breach confidentiality.
+All that you talk about throughout the family law mediation process is held in confidence and is non-admissible as evidence in any court (exceptions apply).
+However, if you mention a threat to someone's safety or the commissioning of serious criminal activity the Mediator may be required to notify the relevant authority.
 In particular, the Mediator must consider reporting suspected child abuse or risk of a child being abused.

 What if I don’t feel safe?

-Your safety and that of your family is of paramount concern to us so at any stage if you have safety concerns you should tell the staff at Northern Frontiers as soon as possible.
-This may mean mediation is delayed or does not proceed - however, if parties agree and the situation is assessed as appropriate, telephone mediation may be a safe option.
+The safety of all concerned is important to us - if you feel unsafe at any stage of the family law mediation process you are strongly advised to inform the staff at Northern Frontiers as soon as possible.
+This may mean mediation is delayed or cancelled however, if the Mediator assesses it safe to do so, telephone mediation may offered.